-Graduate School applicants are required to submit valid test scores to be considered for admission.
+Graduate School applicants may be required to submit valid test scores to be considered for admission, depending on the department.
 International applicants must meet the English language proficiency requirements and may be required to submit TOEFL/IELTS test scores.

 GRE (Graduate Record Examination)

-Applicants are required to submit valid General Test scores from Educational Testing Service (ETS).
+Applicants may be required to submit valid General Test scores from Educational Testing Service (ETS).
+Refer to the Fields of Study for specific department requirements to determine if the GRE General Test is required or optional, and if a subject test is required.
 GRE scores are valid for five years.
-If you have questions about the validity of your GRE scores, please contact ETS.
-If ETS is able to send your valid scores, we will accept them.
-The University will not accept expired or self-reported test scores, or copies of test reports.
-We do not accept partial test scores.
+For questions about the validity of GRE scores, please contact ETS.
+If ETS is able to send valid scores, we will accept them.
+The University will not accept expired, self-reported, copies of, or partial test scores.
 A student who chooses to respond to only one section of the test per sitting is testing under different circumstances than those who took all three sections of the test on one test date.
-Refer to the Fields of Study for specific department requirements to determine if a subject test is required.
-Although the Graduate School does not have a minimum score requirement, each department may set its own.
+The Graduate School does not have a minimum score requirement, each department may set its own.